Christian Menzel

-Christian Menzel (born 22 June 1971 in Langenfeld (Rheinland)) is a German racing driver.
+Christian Menzel (born 22 June 1971 in Langenfeld, Rhineland) is a German racing driver.

-His career started in 1981 in Karts.
-Since 1991 he competed in ADAC BMW Formula Junior, later Formula Renault and since 1994 Formula 3.
+Menzel's career started in 1981 in karts.
+Since 1991, he competed in ADAC BMW Formula Junior, later Formula Renault, and from 1994 to 1996, Formula 3.

-In 1998 he won together with Hans-Joachim Stuck and Marc Duez the 24 Hours Nürburgring on a BMW 320 Diesel.
+In 1998, Menzel won the 24 Hours of Nürburgring together with Hans-Joachim Stuck and Marc Duez in a BMW 320 Diesel.

-Since 2000 Menzel was active in the Deutsche Tourenwagen Masters (DTM) for Opel.
+In 2000, Menzel was active in the Deutsche Tourenwagen Masters (DTM) for Opel.
+The main activity of Menzel then became racing in the Porsche Carrera Cup (winner 2005) and Porsche Supercup, alongside the VLN Series.

-The main activity of Christian Menzel is racing in the Porsche Carrera Cup (winner 2005) and Porsche Supercup, since 2008 in the Porsche Carrera Cup Asia, in which he finished second.
+Since 2020, Menzel has been a brand ambassador for Rowe.